Abortion in Arizona: Sherri Finkbine

-One notable case dealt with a woman named Sherri Finkbine.
-Born in the area of Phoenix, Arizona, Finkbine had four healthy children.
-However, during her pregnancy with her fifth child, she had found that the child might have severe deformities.
-Finkbine had been taking sleeping pills that contained a drug called thalidomide which was also very popular in several countries.
+One notable 1962 case dealt with a woman named Sherri Finkbine.
+An Arizona resident since 1958, Finkbine then had four healthy children, ages 7, 5, 3, and 18 months.
+During her pregnancy with her fifth child, she discovered the child might have severe deformities.
+Finkbine had been taking sleeping pills that contained a drug called thalidomide, which was also very popular in several countries.
 She had later learned that the drug was causing fetal deformities and she wanted to warn the general public.
 Finkbine strongly wanted an abortion; however, the abortion laws of Arizona limited her decision.
 In Arizona, an abortion could only occur if the mother's life was in danger.
-She met with a reporter from The Arizona Republic and told her story.
-While Sherri Finkbine wanted to be kept anonymous, the reporter disregarded this idea.
-On August 18, 1962, Finkbine traveled to Sweden where she was able to obtain a legal abortion.
-It was also confirmed that the child would have been severely deformed.
+Physicians at Good Samaritan Hospital approved a therapeutic abortion.
+However, prior to the scheduled procedure, Finkbine told her story to The Arizona Republic to warn other women about the dangers of the drug.
+At her request, the newspaper did not publish her name; however, it did publish enough information to identify her.
+The hospital, seeking to avoid exposure to criminal proceedings against its physicians, sought a declaratory judgment that the scheduled therapeutic abortion met the exception to the Arizona law banning all abortions except where necessary to save the life of the mother.
+The court denied the request on procedural grounds.
+On August 5, 1962, Finkbine traveled to Sweden, where after a two-week evaluation, she was able to obtain a legal abortion.
+Swedish physicians confirmed the fetus was severely malformed.